 Koichi Iwabuchi’s new book, Resilient Borders, confirms his reputation as a keenly astute analyst and critic of contemporary Japanese culture as it struggles to come to terms with the complex realities of cultural diversity, transnational flows and globalization.

-- Ien Ang, Distinguished Professor of Cultural Studies, University of Western Sydney,
+- Ien Ang, Distinguished Professor of Cultural Studies, Western Sydney University,

 Koichi Iwabuchi is one of our most important culture media theorists, and this book is an incisive dissection and powerful critique of Japan’s efforts to police and protect its national boundaries in an era of relentless global cultural flows.
 The old “Japan, Inc.” is long gone, but a new Japan, Inc. has emerged in the 21st century as a national administration of soft cultural power instead of raw manufacturing power.
 Iwabuchi shows how the banal cuteness of character goods, J-Pop, anime, and other cultural products emanating from Japan disguises a potent “brand nationalism” that suppresses a genuine accounting for the multicultural and the marginal within Japanese society and avoids a serious engagement with its past and present East Asian neighbors.